drodil/backstage-plugin-qeta/docs/config.md

 - allowGlobalEdits, boolean, allows editing other users' questions and answers by any user.
 Only if permission framework is not in use.
 Default is `false`.
 - entities.kinds, string array, what kind of catalog entities can be attached to a question.
 Default is ['Component']
 - entities.max, integer, maximum number of entities to attach to a question.
 Default is `3`
 - tags.allowCreation, boolean, determines whether it's possible to add new tags when creating question.
+Moderators can always add tags from the UI even if this is false.
 Default is `true`
 - tags.allowedTags, string array, list of allowed tags to be attached to questions.
 Only used if `tags.allowCreation` is set to `false`.
 - tags.max, integer, maximum number of tags to be attached to a question.
 Default is `5`.
 - moderators, string array, list of moderator groups or users who can edit, delete questions/answers/comments and mark answers correct for any question.
 Only if permissions framework is not in use.